LoopKit/loopdocs/docs/setup/requirements/mdt-pump.md

 ![Firmware](img/pump_firmware.png)

-## Other pumps

-While we all would love to have our {insert your favorite manufacturer} pump be compatible with a DIY closed loop system like Loop, unfortunately it just isn't possible right now.
-There are efforts being made to crack the software code on other pumps (like Omnipod), and when they are successful...believe me...we will tell you about it!

 ## Finding a Medtronic pump

 Finding a compatible Medtronic pump is probably the most difficult part for most new Loopers.
 Our suggestion: